Flexinit/presta-workflow-automator/README.md

 8. JUNIT and MOCKITO - These tools are very important in writing UNIT Tests to test whether the logic of the lines of code work as expected.

 8. Swagger - This tool is very handy in exposing the endpoints of the API for testing purposes
+9. Docker - An Amazing tool for shipment and deployment of Software.
+    (Built Image using command "mvn spring-boot:build-image")